swiftlang/swift/docs/LibraryEvolution.rst

     - Drew Crawford is concerned about inlineable code breaking modularity;
       you can't just release a new dylib to fix a bug.
-    - Joe Groff has brought up always-emitted-into-the-client code, which has fewer restrictions and different behavior than may-inline code.
     - David Owens wants it to be clearer that this document doesn't really cover behavior changes and proper semantic versioning, just binary compatibility.